alfalimajuliett/generations/README.md

 A set of recursive population models for ecologists including:

-- Nicholson Bailey host-parasitoid model
+- Nicholson Bailey host-parasitoid model.
+All subsequent weed-herbivore models in the package take the form of N-B equations.
-- Weed-herbivore coupled model for an annual plant that forms a seed bank from [Buckley et al. 2005](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2005.00991.x/epdf)
+- Weed-herbivore coupled model for an annual plant that forms a seed bank from [Buckley et al. 2005](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2005.00991.x/epdf).
-- Weed-herbivore model for a biennial plant that forms a seed bank
+- Weed-herbivore model for a biennial plant that forms a seed bank, with a herbivore that tunnels the stem/root tissue of the second-year rosette.
+-Weed-herbivore model for a biennial that forms a seed bank, with a herbivore that consumes seed of the second-year flowering plant.
+-The final model inherits from both the biennial models envisage a plant population where the first-year and second-year stage is attacked by a herbivore.

 ## Installation